ccin2p3/puppet-riemann/README.md

 ### Define riemann::config::fragment

 Defines custom riemann block.
-If you don't like (riemann::stream)[#define-riemann-stream] you can use this instead to make your own streams.
+If you don't like [riemann::stream](#define-riemannstream) you can use this instead to make your own streams.

 #### Parameters

-* `content` string or structure
+* `content` string or structure (will be converted to s-expression using DWIM)
 * `order` string controlling the ordering in the file

 #### Examples